Paygate/PayWeb_OpenCart/README.md

 # PayWeb_OpenCart

-## Payfast OpenCart Plugin v3.2.0 for OpenCart v4.1.0.3
+## Paygate OpenCart Plugin v3.2.0 for OpenCart v4.1.0.3

 This is the Paygate plugin for OpenCart.
 Please feel free to contact the Payfast support team at support@payfast.help should you require any assistance.